fan-ziqi/rl_sar/README.md

     source devel/setup.bash
     rosrun rl_sar rl_real_go2 <YOUR_NETWORK_INTERFACE>
     ```
-4. Go2 supports both gamepad and keyboard control, using the same method as mentioned above for a1.
+4. Go2 supports both joy and keyboard control, using the same method as mentioned above for A1.

 ### Train the actuator network

 Take A1 as an example below